opalmedapps/docs/docs/user/openemr/appointment/schedule_appointment.md

 1. Access OpenEMR and login.

 1. A **Calendar** section will appear.
 A list of available **Providers** will be located on the left of the screen.
-By clicking on a name from the list, you will see the providers calendar and their availability for scheduling an appointment.
+By clicking on a name from the list, you will see the provider's calendar and their availability for scheduling an appointment.

 1. Click on **the date and time** when the appointment should be scheduled.
 You can also do this using the “**+**” button located at the top left of the screen.